StrataFoundation/strata/packages/docs/blog/2022-04-25-solana-composability/index.md

 Solana Composability looks a lot more like Functional Programming (FP).
 The execution logic for a smart contract (on Solana, called a program) exists separately from the state.

 With Solana, data is still stored in accounts, but all of the data for a given program is distributed across multiple accounts.
 Every account in Solana is owned by a Program.
-If this were a SQL database,
+If this were a SQL database, you could get all of the state for a given program by running:

 ```
 SELECT * from solana.accounts WHERE owner = <program_id>
 ```

-Would give you all of the state for a given program.

 Where is a Solana program stored?
-The compiled code is stored on accounts that the Solana runtime knows how to execute.
-You can think of a program call as a function execution.
+The compiled code is also stored on accounts.
+The Solana runtime knows how to execute the binary for these special accounts.
+You can think of a program call as a function execution over some state.

 Since we looked at ERC-20, let's look at spl-token.
 First, let's take a look at a Token Account:
 ```